ishani-k/Stopwatch/README.md

 # Stopwatch
-This is a simple stopwatch application created using HTML, CSS and Javascript.
-The application allows users to start, stop and reset the time in the stopwatch.
+This is a simple stopwatch application created using HTML, CSS, and Javascript.
+The application allows users to start, stop, and reset the time on the stopwatch.

 ## Features
 The stopwatch application includes the following features:

 - **START**: Begin the stopwatch at any time.
 - **STOP**: Pause the stopwatch at any time.
-- **RESET**: Reset the stpwatch to zero.
+- **RESET**: Reset the stopwatch to zero.

 ## Technologies Used
 - **HTML**: Markup language used for structuring the application.